Audit of Occupational Health and Safety

 The SafetyWallet auditor must prepare the audit report and present it to the employer.
-The audit report is the final record of the OHS audit.
-It is a high-level document which clearly outlines a complete, concise, and clear record of everything of note that occurred during the audit.
+The audit report is the final record of the OHS Audit.
+It is a high-level document that clearly outlines a complete, concise, and clear record of everything of note that occurred during the audit.

 Presenting the Audit report

 In a meeting with the employer and all relevant key personnel, the SafetyWallet auditor will present the health and safety audit report.
 During this session, the SafetyWallet auditor will place special attention on the following: